-The Committee of the Board of Directors is responsible for establishing the compensation programs of the Company's CEO and other executive officers, including but not limited to the other NEOs.
+The Executive Compensation Committee of the Board of Directors is responsible for establishing the compensation programs of the Company's CEO and other executive officers, including but not limited to the other NEOs.
 The Committee participates in the consideration of employment of prospective executive officers of the Company.
 The Committee also administers the Company's equity-based and performance-based compensation plans, including plans under which restricted stock and options are awarded.
 Accordingly, it is responsible for reviewing cash and equity incentives payable to executives and has the authority to grant restricted shares of Company Common Stock and options to purchase shares of the Company's Common Stock to all participants under the Company's equity award plans, and to determine all terms and conditions of such awards.
-For additional information on the Company's corporate governance policies, see "Corporate Governance" above.